alan-chuan/receipt-challenge/README.md

 **Description:** This endpoint is used to submit a receipt for processing.
 **Request Body Data Types:**
 - `retailer (string)`: The name of the retailer or store the receipt is from.
+(Spaces are allowed in betweeen words, but not before or after.)
 - `purchaseDate (string, date format)`: The date of the purchase printed on the receipt.
 - `purchaseTime (string, time format)`: The time of the purchase printed on the receipt.
 24-hour time format is expected.
 - `items (array of objects)`: